What You Need To Know

 ArchitecturePick places that have used low-impact construction techniques that are sensitive to the environment, community, culture and surroundings.
-Or even better look for places that have been renovated or converted from existing buildings.
+Or even better, look for places that have been renovated or converted from existing buildings.
 Building the greenest, most energy conscious hotel will still create carbon emissions, noise, and cause disturbance.
 Questions worth asking: What renewable, local and sustainable materials were used in the construction of the building?
 What plans were made prior to the build to avoid damage to the local environment?
-Look out for re-used furniture, natural materials like bamboo and land clearing done by hand.
+Look out for re-used furniture, natural materials like bamboo and land-clearing done by hand.

 WaterDemand for freshwater is expected to exceed supply by 40% by 2030.
 Sustainable places are always mindful of water scarcity, putting the environmental and local needs first.
-Whether it be reusing wastewater for the gardens or raising awareness of shorter showers everyone can do their bit.
-Some water stressed countries include Qatar, Bali, Botswana, India, west coast of the U.S. If staying at a hotel here and their is no water-saving measures, perhaps ask what other environmental issues they are ignoring.
+Whether it be reusing wastewater for the gardens or raising awareness of shorter showers, everyone can do their bit.
+Some water stressed countries include Qatar, Bali, Botswana, India, west coast of the U.S. If you're staying at a hotel there and there's no water-saving measures, perhaps ask what other environmental issues they are ignoring.
 Questions worth asking: Is rainwater stored and used for irrigation?
-How is their waste water is treated?
+How is the waste water treated?
 Do taps have aerators to reduce flow?

 EnergyMany of our hotels and lodges here are using 100% renewable energy.
 Whether they make it or source it.
-If you're not staying in an off-grid retreat, look for the places powered by the wind or sun.
+If you're not staying in an off-grid retreat, look for the places powered by wind or sun.
 Look out for energy reduction measurements and targets on their website.
-It's also worth considering the efforts made to better retain heat and in clever architectural design to keep the property cool.
+It's also worth considering the efforts made to better retain heat and clever architectural design to keep the property cool.
 So, the hotel can proudly say they don't use air conditioning.
 Questions worth asking: Do they source 100% renewable energy (i.e wind power)?
 Which energy providers do they use?
 What is their plan to move towards 100% renewable energy?

 CommunityA UN report shared that for every $100 spent on a holiday by a tourist, only around $5 actually stays in a destination's economy.
 It's called 'tourism leakage' and we think it's plain criminal.
 Staying at locally owned, independent businesses is a great starting point.
 Community outreach doesn't stop at employing local people.
 There are incredible places that are supporting disadvantaged young people or fund educational programmes about reefs.
 Questions worth asking: What are the policies in place for human rights?
 How does the hotel combat tourism leakage?
 What % of employees are from the local area?

 BiodiversityFrom the tower block in the city centre to the eco-lodge in the rainforest, protecting and restoring nature is a must with the biodiversity collapse we are facing.
 Whether it be actively protecting hectares of rainforest or creating green roof tops for local birds and insects, a truly sustainable hotel will be able to provide you with information on what they are doing.
 Question worth asking: Is the hotel engaged in rewilding?
 What efforts are being made to promote biodiversity there?
 Do they partner with local NGOs or initiatives?
 Do they get involved in wildlife counts?

-WasteWith an estimated 5.25 trillion pieces of plastic floating in the ocean and up to 100,000 marine animals are killed by plastic every year, the places you stay at must step up across the entire supply chain.
+WasteWith an estimated 5.25 trillion pieces of plastic floating in the ocean and up to 100,000 marine animals killed by plastic every year, the places you stay at must step up across the entire supply chain.
 Plastic is not the only thing to consider.
 Most food waste ends up in landfill, which releases methane.
 Stay away from all-you-can-eat buffets, out-of-season offerings.
 Questions worth asking: Are they composting food waste?
 How much do they recycle?
 Does the kitchen change the menu using ingredients that would otherwise go to waste?

 Engage GuestsRather than preaching or big signs, sustainable places are much more likely to share their mission through a welcome note, a relaxed tour, or even a friendly conversation.
 Keep an eye out for clever incentives for guests to choose a greener option such as using public transport, or a free garden tour.
-Complimentary bikes, water filling stations, or tree planting, there are incredible ways hotels and lodges all over the world are engaging their guests.
+Complimentary bikes, water filling stations, or tree planting; there are incredible ways hotels and lodges all over the world are engaging their guests.
 Questions worth asking: Does the hotel reward guests for making greener choices?
 Are there educational programmes run for guests to engage in?